 The conspirators learned that certain compound medication prescriptions – including pain, scar, antifungal, and libido creams, as well as vitamin combinations – were reimbursed for thousands of dollars for a one-month supply.

 The unnamed “Pharmacy Benefits Administrator” provided pharmacy benefit management services for the State Health Benefits Program, which covers qualified state and local government employees, retirees, and eligible dependents, and the School Employees’ Health Benefits Program, which covers qualified local education employees, retirees, and eligible dependents.
 The Pharmacy Benefits Administrator would pay prescription drug claims and then bill the state.

 Once he had recruited an employee covered by the Pharmacy Benefits Administrator, Neopolitan would obtain the employee’s insurance information and fill out a Compounding Pharmacy prescription form.
 He would select the compounded medications that paid the most without regard to their medical necessity.

 Neopolitan would then get the prescriptions signed by doctors who never evaluated whether the patients had a medical necessity for the compounded medication.
 The prescriptions were then faxed to Compounding Pharmacy, which filled the prescriptions and billed the Pharmacy Benefits Administrator.

 Neopolitan must forfeit $198,617.14 in criminal and pay restitution of at least $762,519.74.

-He faces as much as10 years in prison when he is sentenced Jan.
+He faces as long as 10 years in prison when he is sentenced Jan.
 12.